top of page

 NCCI Classification Inspection Program

 Properly classifying employers for workers compensation insurance purposes is important for the reasons cited above.
-NCCI manages its own Classification Inspection Program through the NCCI Inspections performed every year.
+NCCI manages its own Classification Inspection Program through the NCCI inspections performed every year.
 The published results alway include a "Top 10 List" of the the most misclassified work comp class codes of the year.

 It's an interesting list because new work comp class codes enter the list every year while other work comp class codes repeat.
 For example, work comp class code 9015 and class code 9012 appear on the list, seemingly, every year.